Museum of American Finance

 The Museum of American Finance is an independent public museum dedicated to preserving, exhibiting and teaching about American finance and financial history.
 It is an affiliate of the Smithsonian Institution.
-Until 2017 it was located in the Financial District in Manhattan, New York City, but in April 2025 it announced a relocation to Boston, Massachusetts.
+Until 2017 it was located in the Financial District in Manhattan, New York City, but in April 2025 it announced a relocation to Boston, Massachusetts, opening 3 July 2026.

 History and location

 In 1987, John E. Herzog, then CEO of Herzog Heine Geduld, Inc., established the museum as the Museum of American Financial History in response to the stock market crash of that year.
 He provided the bulk of the institution's early leadership and was chairman and trustee emeritus as of 2012.

 The museum opened in 1988 or 1989 and was renamed the Museum of American Finance in 2005.
 Until December 2006, it was located at 26 Broadway.
 On January 11, 2008, the museum opened in a new location at 48 Wall Street, the former headquarters of the Bank of New York.
 In 2018, their building experienced a flood and they remained in search of a permanent home until 2025.

-In April 2025, the museum announced it would relocate and be a part of Boston's Seaport redevelopment, opening in summer 2026.
-Admission will be free.
-The museum will focus on Boston's role in the country's financial history and showcase Boston-related items from its collections.
+In April 2025, the museum announced it would relocate and be a part of Boston's Seaport redevelopment.
+The museum opened 3 July 2026.
+Admission is free.
+The museum focuses on Boston's role in the country's financial history and showcases Boston-related items from its collections.

 Collections and exhibitions

 The museum collects documents and artifacts related to the financial markets, money and banking.
 Its collection includes more than 10,000 share certificates, bonds, prints, engravings, photographs, bank notes, checks and books.

 Permanent exhibitions focus on the financial markets, money, banking, entrepreneurship and Alexander Hamilton.
 Temporary exhibitions have included "Barings in America: An Interactive Investment Experience" (December 2012 – April 2013), "Checks & Balances: Presidents and American Finance" (November 2011 – March 2013), "Tracking the Credit Crisis" (ongoing since 2009); "Alexander Hamilton: Lineage and Legacy" (April 2011 – March 2012); "Scandal!
 Financial Crime Chicanery and Corruption That Rocked America" (2010–11) and "Women of Wall Street" (2009–10).

 Their collections were not harmed in the flood that closed the museum's Wall Street location in 2018.
-The Boston location will provide their first permanent exhibition space since 2018.
+The Boston location provides their first permanent exhibition space since 2018.